Fractonic Fractional Quantum Hall Effect: A General Construction for Non-Uniform Fractionalisation

 \section{A General Construction for Non-Uniform Fractionalisation}

 We now have all the ingredients necessary to construct a generic composite fractionalised system.
-That is, given a set of wires, we have shown that it is possible to build couplings that can put each wire in a $ 1/{u_j}$ fractionalised phase \footnote{Of course, for fermionic systems we require $u_j$ odd, however the same can be done starting with bosons to obtain even fractions.}.
-Additionally, we have seen that, provided all fractions take the form $u_j = ua_j^2$, with a common $u$ and all $a_j$ coprime, it is possible to introduce a coupling between each wire such that the system forms an overall gapped phase.
+That is, given a set of wires, we have shown that it is possible to re-express the degrees of freedom of each wire in a $ 1/{u_j}$ fractionalised basis \footnote{Of course, for fermionic systems we require $u_j$ odd, however the same can be done starting with bosons to obtain even fractions.}.
+Additionally, we have seen that, provided all such fractions are related by a square, taking the form $u_j = ua_j^2$, with a common $u$ and all $a_j$ coprime to their adjacent wires, one can to introduce a coupling between each pair of wires such that the system forms an overall gapped phase.
 This construction involves the series of transformations given above, which we compile in \cref{apx:glossary_of_identities} for ease of use.

-We now examine the properties of such a composite construction.
-In \cref{sec:ground_state_degeneracy} we determine the degeneracy of the ground state, showing that by mixing fractionalised phases a composite system is able to realise phase with a ground state degeneracy distinct from any of the constituent phases.
+We now study the properties of excitations that arise within such a construction, deriving the `charge' carried by these particles, the constraints on their transport and their mutual statistics.
 In \cref{sec:quasiparticle_charge} we review the definition of charge carried by every quasiparticle in the uniform Laughlin phase, following \cite{kane_fractional_2002}.
 Next, extending to the disordered context, a notion of overall charge cannot be defined (see \cref{sec:charge_conservation}), however we define and calculate a quantity analogous to charge, which is conserved.
 Finally, in \cref{sec:composite_anyons} we discuss the braiding of excitations in such a composite fractional material.
-We explicitly calculate their exchange statistics and show how the system divides into composite fractionalised anyons which are free to move throughout the system, and lineons which can only propagate in the $x$-direction. \\
+We explicitly calculate their exchange statistics and show how the system divides into composite fractionalised anyons which are free to move throughout the system, and lineons which can only propagate in the $x$-direction.

 Let us start by establishing the most generic configuration, in which we have an array of $N$ wires at positions $y_j$.
-We wish to place each wire in a $1/{u{a_j^2}}$-fractionalised phase.
+The couplings to each wire are bind some multiple of a $1/{u{a_j^2}}$-fractionalised set of left and right movers.
 Thus, we write the degrees of freedom of each wire in terms of left and right-moving fractionalised bosonic fields, $\tilde \phi_{j}^{L/R}$, whose commutator includes a factor of $ua_j^2$, following \cref{eqn:fractionalised_commutators}.

 We place a coupling between each pair of adjacent wires that takes the form $\cos(2\tilde \theta_{j + \frac 12 })$, with

 Thus, the overall Hamiltonian is